hotwired-laravel/turbo-laravel/docs/conventions.md

 }
 ```

-You may also want to define your own pattern for partials, which you can do using the `Turbo::resolvePartialsUsing()` method also from the Turbo Facade.
+You may also want to define your own pattern for partials, which you can do using the `Turbo::resolvePartialsUsing()` method.
 This method accepts either a string pattern or a Closure.
-If you specify a string, you'll have two placefolders available to resolve the pattern `{singular}` and `{plural}`, which will get replaced internally when resolving the pattern.
-If you specify a Closure, you will receive the model instance and must return a string using the dot notation for view definitions.
-The placeholders will still be replaced on the resulting string of the Closure.
-For instance, here's how we could achiave the subfolder pattern manually:
+If you pass a string pattern, you'll have two replaceholders available: `{singular}` and `{plural}`, which will get replaced with the model's singular and plural names, respectively, when the pattern is used.
+If you pass a Closure, you'll have the model instance available and you must return the view pattern using Laravel's dot notation convention.
+The pattern returned from the Closure will also get the placeholders applied, if you need that.
+Here's how you could manually define the partials subfolder pattern:

 ```php
 <?php